randomtruffles/Dominion_League/rules.md

 ### <a name="2.2"></a>2.2.
 Divisions

-A division is a group of approximately 6 players who will play each other during a season.
+A division is a group of typically 6 players who will play each other during a season.
 Each division is assigned a moderator from the [League moderator team](/moderators).
 The number of divisions depends on the number of players.

 ### <a name="2.3"></a>2.3.
 Tiers